19hours/sg-statutes/Acts/Financial Procedure Act.md

 17\.—(1) The estimates of expenditure laid before Parliament in accordance with Article 147(1) of the Constitution in respect of any financial year shall show subheads under each head of expenditure.

+[25/91]

 (2) There shall be laid before Parliament a list showing under each head of expenditure the political appointments and the number and categories of personnel whose salaries are to be met from the allocations of funds for political appointments and permanent staff respectively.

+[20/76]

 (3) No addition or alteration to the list referred to in subsection (2) shall be made unless authorised by the Minister by the issue of a warrant under his hand.

+[20/76]

 (4) If the exigencies of the public service render it necessary to alter the proportions assigned to the subheads under a head of expenditure shown in the estimates referred to in subsection (1) or to create a new subhead, the Minister may by warrant under his hand authorise the transfer of a further sum out of any surplus arising on any other subhead of the same head, in aid of any subhead which may be deficient, or any new subhead which may be deficient, or any new subhead.

-[53/73]

-[20/76]

-[25/91]
+[53/73; 20/76]

 ### Transfer of functions between heads of expenditure

 17A\.—(1) Where, after the passing of a Supply law for a financial year, the responsibility for a service or purpose for which an appropriation is made in that law is transferred from the head of expenditure for which the appropriation was made to another head of expenditure, the Minister may in writing direct that the appropriation shall not lapse but may be issued to, or applied by, that other head, in accordance with the direction, for that service or purpose.

-[22/2003 wef 19/12/2003]
+[22/2003]

 (2) Where the Minister gives a direction under subsection (1), he shall cause a copy of the direction to be laid before Parliament within 30 days after it is given.

-[22/2003 wef 19/12/2003]
+[22/2003]

 ### Yearly statement of accounts

 18\.
-The Minister shall for the purpose of section 9 of the Audit Act (Cap.
+The Minister shall for the purpose of section 8 of the Audit Act (Cap.
 17), as soon as practicable after the end of every financial year, prepare in respect of that year —

 (a) a full and particular account of the Consolidated Revenue Account stating under the heads and subheads of the estimates or supplementary estimates laid before Parliament in accordance with Article 146, 147, 148, 148B or 148C of the Constitution in respect of that year the amounts estimated to be received and spent in that year and the amounts actually received and spent in that year;

-(b) a full and particular statement of receipts and expenditure of moneys accounted for in the Consolidated Loan Account;
+(b) a full and particular statement of receipts and expenditure of moneys accounted in the Consolidated Loan Account;

 (c) a statement of receipts and expenditure of moneys accounted in any deposit account or class of deposit accounts;